shadows911/baruf/content/p/otp.md

-{
+---
-	"title": "You can't spell &#8220;OotP&#8221; without &#8220;OTP&#8221;: an essay in Ronbledore apologetics", "a": ["Alex Dunn"],
+title: 'You can''t spell &#8220;OotP&#8221; without &#8220;OTP&#8221;: an essay in Ronbledore apologetics'
-	"date": "2014-02-21 13:00:00-07:00",
-	"t": [
-		"conspiracies",
-		"luna",
-		"ron",
-		"dumbledore"
-		],
+a:
+- Alex Dunn
+date: '2014-02-21 13:00:00-07:00'
+t:
+- conspiracies
+- luna
+- ron
+- dumbledore
-	"description": "The truth of the Ronbledore Theory has by now been pretty well established, but I would like to shore up its foundations with some new evidence, evidence that will help explain why Ronbledore went back in time, as well as—roughly—when."
+description: The truth of the Ronbledore Theory has by now been pretty well established, but I would like to shore up its foundations with some new evidence, evidence that will help explain why Ronbledore went back in time, as well as—roughly—when.
-}
+---

 Earlier this month, J.K.
 Rowling finally admitted that Ron and Hermione should not have ended up together.
 While this led us to